 Not all homes are equipped with a home humidifier, but if yours is, be sure to clean it and check the evaporator pad.
 Having a home humidifier that operates with peak efficiency preserves the air quality in your home.
 In addition, maintaining a proper level of humidity in your home will allow you to keep your thermostat a couple of degrees lower and save on your heating bill!

 Lastly, light up that furnace!
 Before you need it, make sure your furnace is actually working.
 We offer extensive and affordable inspections and are currently running a coupon!
 To do this, just set the temperature on your thermostat about five degrees higher than the temperature in your home.
 Listen to see if the furnace kicks on.
 If it doesn’t, our team is here to help.
-We pride ourselves on our signature “first time fix” repairs and superb new system installations for homeowners in Fort Worth.
-Contact us today with any questions or click here to book an appointment online now
+We pride ourselves on our signature “first-time fix” repairs and superb new system installations for homeowners in Fort Worth.
+If your looking for Fort Worth HVAC companies, be sure to give us a call or book an appointment!